-5 questions about ESG investing
+4 questions about sustainable investing

-1. What exactly is socially responsible investing (SRI)?
+1. What exactly is sustainable investing?

 2. How do I know if a company is sustainable?